-- (6) Fly Ash, Dust, Fumes, Vapors, Gases & Other Forms of Air Pollution.
-No emissions shall be permitted which can cause any damage to health, to animals, to vegetation, or other forms of property, or which can cause any excessive soiling at any point on or beyond the property. - (7) Heat.
+- (7) Heat.
 For the purposes of these regulations, heat is defined as any thermal energy of a radioactive, conductive or convective nature.
-Heat emitted at any or all points shall not at any time cause a temperature increase on any adjacent property whether such change be in air. - (8) Direct Glare.
+Heat emitted at any or all points shall not at any time cause a temperature increase on any adjacent property whether such change be in air, ground or water temperature, or in the temperature of any structure adjoining the property. - (8) Direct Glare.
 Direct glare is defined for purposes of these regulations as illumination beyond property boundaries caused by direct or arc lighting, or other source of light.
 No such direct glare shall be permitted with the exception that parking areas and walkways may be illuminated by luminaries with cutoff, hooded or otherwise shielded fixtures such that the maximum angle of the cone of direct illumination shall be 70 degrees, or for fixtures less than 4 feet in height, 90 degrees, as drawn perpendicular to the ground.
 Such luminaries shall be placed no more than 25 feet above ground level and the maximum illumination at ground level shall not exceed 3 foot-candles.
-For development subject to site plan or conditional use review, a lighting plan may be required. - (9) Indirect Glare.
+For development subject to site plan or conditional use review, a lighting plan may be required.

+- (9) Indirect Glare.
 Indirect glare for the purposes of these regulations is defined as illumination beyond property lines caused by diffuse reflection from a surface such as water, a wall, a window or the roof or a structure.
-Indirect glare shall not exceed that value which is produced by an illumination of the reflecting surface not to exceed a maximum of 0.3 footcandles, and an average of 0.1-foot candles.
+Indirect glare shall not exceed that value which is produced by an illumination of the reflecting surface not to exceed a maximum of 0.3 foot-candles, and an average of 0.1 foot candles.
 Deliberately induced sky-reflected glare (e.g., casting a beam upward for advertising purposes) is specifically prohibited. - (10) Liquid & Solid Wastes.
 No discharge of liquid or solid wastes or other materials of such nature or temperature as can contaminate surface or groundwater, or otherwise cause the release of dangerous or offensive elements, shall be permitted at any point into any sewage disposal system, watercourse or lake, or into the ground, except in accordance with all applicable municipal, district, state, and federal regulations.
 There shall be no accumulation of solid wastes conducive to the breeding of rodents and insects. - (11) Farming & Forestry Operations.
-Farming (agricultural) and forestry (silviculture) operations, as defined by the state in accordance with 24 V.S.A. §4413(d), are exempt from the provisions of these regulations (see Section 10.1), but at minimum shall follow Required Agricultural Practices (RAP), and Accepted Management Practices (AMP) for silviculture, as required by the state.
+Farming (agricultural) and forestry (silviculture) operations, as defined by the state in accordance with the Act [§4413(d)], are exempt from the provisions of these regulations (see Section 9.1), but at minimum shall follow accepted agricultural practices (AAP), and accepted management practices (AMP) for silviculture, as required by the state.